Current US Federal Budget Deficit

-It is a concern when the debt-to-GDP ratio approaches or exceeds 100 percent.
-At that point, owners of the debt become concerned.
-They worry that the United States won't make good on its debt.
+When the debt is excessive, owners of the debt become concerned.
+They worry that the United States won't pay them back.
 They had reason to be concerned in 2011 and 2013.
 That's when tea party Republican congressmen threatened to default on the U.S. debt.

 The government reduced the deficit for the FY 2017 budget.
 But it has no intention of eliminating it.
 The Office of Management and Budget forecasts that the deficit will become a surplus by FY 2027.
 Any deficit reduction necessitates painful and hotly disputed spending cuts or tax hikes.
 That would be the first time the budget was balanced since President Clinton's administration.